phunware/maas-cme-android-sdk/README.md

     PwCMEModule.deleteContent(this, contentId, traverse);

     or
-  // Delete all content children for the specified content ID
+  // Delete all content children for the specified content ID.
     PwCMEModule.deleteContentAllChildren(context, contentId);
 ````